citation-file-format/citation-file-format/schema-guide.md

 ### `definitions.entity.address`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.address`](#definitionsaddress).

+The entity's address.

 ### `definitions.entity.alias`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.alias`](#definitionsalias).

+The entity's alias.

 ### `definitions.entity.city`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.city`](#definitionscity).

+The entity's city.

 ### `definitions.entity.country`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.country`](#definitionscountry).

+The entity's country.

 ### `definitions.entity.date-end`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.date`](#definitionsdate).

+The entity's ending date, e.g. when the entity is a conference.

 ### `definitions.entity.date-start`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.date`](#definitionsdate).

+The entity's starting date, e.g. when the entity is a conference.

 ### `definitions.entity.email`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.email`](#definitionsemail).

+The entity's email address.

 ### `definitions.entity.fax`

+`definitions` and its subkeys should not be used directly in `CITATION.cff` files.

 See [`definitions.fax`](#definitionsfax).

+The entity's fax number.

 ### `definitions.entity.location`